 If accepted, DLP participants typically receive the following benefits:

-- One free online NASFAA U course, plus the associated credential test, to ideally be used within the 2020-21 DLP program year;
+- One free NASFAA U online course, plus the associated credential test, to ideally be used within the DLP program year;

 - A one-time fee waiver (application and examination fees) for program participants who are qualified to sit for the Certified Financial Aid Administrator® Knowledge Exam.
 The exam must be taken within one year of acceptance to DLP.
 Passing the exam confers the Certified Financial Aid Administrator® Program designation upon the individual, until such time as recertification is required.
 The NASFAA Certified Financial Aid Administrator® Program Exam Preparation Guide is also provided.

-- Assigned a mentor who has previously served on NASFAA's Board of Directors; this will involve regular mentorship calls; and
+- Assigned a seasoned professional mentor who has had significant NASFAA volunteer experience; this will involve regular mentorship calls; and

 - Assigned to one NASFAA committee, working group, or task force, to ensure volunteer experience.